engeir/hack-md-notes/volcano-papers.md

 - Uses 3-box EBM to look at the response to volcanoes under different sensitivities by adjusting the coupling between ocean-atmosphere (high sensitivity → weak coupling.)
-- In more sensitive climates, ocean play a more important role in leading the system back to equilibrium.
+- In more sensitive climates, the ocean plays a more important role in leading the system back to equilibrium.
-- Sensitivity matter less in first year or two, then larger sensitivity give a slower recovery to equilibrium than the weak sensitivity case.
+- Sensitivity matter less in the first year or two, then larger sensitivity gives a slower recovery to equilibrium than the weak sensitivity case.

 ### 2005 — Jones et al.: An AOGCM simulation of the climate response to a volcanic super-eruption